filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 ## Simple Summary

-This proposal presents a new PoRep protocol (Non-Interactive PoRep) that removes `PreCommit`.
+This proposal presents a new PoRep protocol (Non-Interactive PoRep) that removes `PreCommit` when onboarding CC sectors.
 As a result, we have

-- Flexible onboarding pipeline, unblocking [SupraSeal](https://github.com/supranational/supra_seal)'s full potential
+- Simplified onboarding pipeline, unblocking [SupraSeal](https://github.com/supranational/supra_seal)'s full potential
 - Trustless separation between storage and computing: the proving tasks associated with sector onboarding can be outsourced.

 ## Abstract

-Non-Interactive PoRep (NI-PoRep) allows to remove on-chain interaction when onboarding sectors by changing the way PoRep challenges are generated.
+Non-Interactive PoRep (NI-PoRep) allows to remove on-chain interaction when onboarding CC sectors by changing the way PoRep challenges are generated.

 The protocol allows SP to locally generate PoRep challenges instead of using on-chain randomness.

 On one hand, this feature of the protocol allows for drastically simpler onboarding pipeline.
 On the other hand, it requires an higher number of PoRep challenges (2268 per SDR layer instead of the current 180 per SDR layer) in order to preserve network security.

 NI-PoRep is proposed as an *optional* feature, the previously available proofs types will be still supported.
+NI-PoRep is restricted to CC sectors (i.e., sectors with no deals).